 Mistreatment interferes with the learning environment, adversely impacts the student-educator relationship, and has the potential for disrupting patient care and research.
-Inappropriate and unacceptable behaviors promote an atmosphere in which mistreatment is accepted and perpetuated in medical education and training.
-While the perception of mistreatment may differ between individuals, examples of mistreatment of students include, but are not limited to:
+Mistreatment is defined by the AAMC as "when behavior shows disrespect for the dignity of others and unreasonably interferes with the learning process."
+While the perception of mistreatment may differ between individuals, examples of mistreatment of students include being: